Franco T.,

 Where it works well:

-- Summaries of long documents
+Summaries of long documents

-- Content generation (with human review)
+Content generation with human review

-- Q&A based on knowledge bases
+Q&A based on knowledge bases

-- Classification and extraction
+Classification and extraction

 Where it works poorly:

-- Financial or critical decisions where accuracy is crucial
+Financial or critical decisions where accuracy is crucial

 What most people underestimate:

-The Pragmatic Path
+The Pragmatic Way

-If you want to approach AI seriously:
+If you want to take AI seriously:

 1. Start with the problem, not the technology